similalwani/voicebit-lite/README.md

-# VoiceBit Lite - A diminutiive simulation of https://voicebit.ai
+# VoiceBit Lite

-A personal prototype of [VoiceBit AI](https://voicebit.ai) — a voice-powered restaurant ordering platform I'm building.
+A diminutive prototype of [VoiceBit AI](https://voicebit.ai) — a voice-powered restaurant ordering platform I'm building.
 This is a smaller version I put together to validate the core idea end to end.

 ## The idea